 Caffeine ☕ and CBD Interaction

-Caffeine is the best known and most consumed psychoactive drug in the world.
+Caffeine is the best-known and most consumed psychoactive drug in the world.
 Who doesn't even ingest a little from time to time?

 It turns out that the two substances go very well together!

 When adenosine binds to the A2a receptor, the result is what is commonly referred to as the “rest and digest” effect.
-Therefore, blocking adenosine from binding results in vasodilation, which increases clarity and alertness.
+Therefore, blocking adenosine binding results in vasodilation, which increases clarity and alertness.

 It should be noted that these effects depend on the portion of CBD ingested.
 High amounts of CBD are more likely to cause drowsiness and sedation.

 The CBD and caffeine combined will make the boost from your morning cup of coffee last all day instead of just a few hours.
-On the other hand, it's easy to overdo it and end up wide-eyed ;) in bed when trying to fall asleep.
+On the other hand, it's easy to overdo it and end up wide-eyed ;) in bed when you're trying to fall asleep.

 Can CBD oil be addictive?

-But, that said, human beings can become addicted to almost anything, including exercise, music, sex, and food.
+But, that said, human beings can become addicted to almost anything, including exercise, music, sex and food.